-The IV National Action Plan on Open Government was made in 2019 and covers a four-year term.
-This in order for it support in the best possible way the goals of the Government Programme throughout the government term.
-It has been the case with the previous, two-year action plans that their term has proven to be too short to engage in long-term activities and achieve real impact.
-However, an intermediary assessment was included in the Action Plan, to evaluate the realisation of the goals and to assess if new new commitments should be added to the plan..
-As part of the intermediary assessment the programme was also assessed from the perspective of gender and equality from the point of view of impacts on the opportunities for children and young people to gain information and participate..
-A new commitment has been added based on the Open Government Strategy that was published in 2020 and some goals have been revised based on the strategy.
-Also action points have been added to the the action plan based on the recommendations made by the OECD in the Trust review and Civic Space reviews of Finland.
+The IV National Action Plan on Open Government will cover a four-year term, as this will be the best way to support the goals of the Government Programme throughout the government term.
+It has been the case with the previous, two-year action plans that their term has been too short to engage in long-term activities and achieve real impact.
+However, an intermediary assessment will be included in the Action Plan, in which the realisation of the goals will be evaluated and an opportunity will be reserved for adding new commitments to the plan.
+It will also be possible to determine whether new measures must be taken, if it seems that a certain goal will not be achieved according to plan.
+In addition to the intermediary assessment, which will be taken half-way through the term, the impacts that the measures have on equality will be assessed from the perspective of different groups and grounds of discrimination, and the impacts on the opportunities for children and young people to gain information and participate.
+Based on these assessments, changes and additions needed at that point will be made and they will apply in the latter half of the term.

 The Action Plan on Open Government does not contain all the measures that are taken to promote open government at the state and local level.
 Work for the promotion of openness is carried out daily on many fronts.
 In accordance with the OGP principles, the national Action Plan contains the key elements that will be prioritised during its term.
 The objective is, however, that the Action Plain remains concise and contains only a limited set of goals.
 During the term of the Action Plan, spreading information and good practices and supporting all other work carried out in order to contribute to government openness, even when they are not indicated as commitments in the Action Plan, is an additional goal of the programme.
-Centralised resources worth approximately 1.5-2 man years and an appropriation of \notin 40,000 has been budgeted for open government activities.
-For 2019 and 2020 the appropriation has been \notin 80,000.
+Centralised resources worth approximately 1.5-2 man years and an appropriation of €40,000 has been budgeted for open government activities.
+For 2019, the appropriation was increased to €80,000.